Skip to content

 Authentication

 Sumatra uses API keys, via the x-api-key header, to allow access to endpoints.
-These keys should be kept secret.
+For client-side integration, the key will be visible.
+For server-side, the key should be kept secret.

 curl https://api.sumatra.ai/event \